aidan-waite/simple-poker-bots/README.md

 ![Dogs playing poker with a robot](readme.png)

+### About

-A project for testing simple poker bots against each other.
-There's no machine learning or AI or anything smart.
+- A project for testing simple poker bots against each other in six handed games.
+- There's no machine learning or AI or anything smart.
 Each bot follows simple rules.
+- No dependencies

 ### How to run